Kubernetes

 kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/v3.19.1/deploy/gatekeeper.yaml

-Be sure that you have cluster admin permissions when running the command.
+Be sure that you have cluster admin permissions when running the command, and then verify the deployment is ready up to date after installation.

 Using Helm